It affects all of us, and connection is how we start healing.

 Connection is healing.

-He used to have a good mental health counselor inside that prison unit.
+He used to have a good mental health counselor inside the prison unit.
 Now that he’s back, she’s taken a different job elsewhere.
 It’s not easy to be a caring professional and survive working inside a prison.
 So Webster now has even less mental health care.

 This is part of our journey approaching the tombs: getting our hearts broken.
 Jesus wept at the tomb for his friend Lazarus.
 We are becoming the shape of God’s heart.